CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Whenever business processes, applications or services have high availability requirements, it is important to consider how these requirements can be met.
 The IT managers and the security management should develop a concept for the corresponding servers and select appropriate architectures.

 #### SYS.1.1.M29 Setting up a test environment (CIA)
-For servers with high security requirements, a test environment should be set up in which configuration changes, updates and patches can be pre-tested prior to importing to the production system.
+For servers with high security requirements, a test environment should be set up in which configuration changes, updates, and patches can be pre-tested prior to importing to the production system.
 This applies to security patches and updates as well as normal updates issued by the manufacturer.

 The test environment must be designed to allow a "functionally equivalent" installation of hardware and software.
 This does not necessarily mean that a second, identically configured system has to be procured for an expensive server computer.
 For testing configuration changes, updates and patches of application programs and server software, a technically much more economical system is usually sufficient.

 However, it should also be possible to test new device drivers before importing.
 Therefore, it may be advantageous to use different test systems for different types of tests, such as one system for testing near-system programs or operating system patches, and another for tests related to the actual server software.
 In such a case, however, it is important to be aware that in this way certain types of interactions between operating system environment and server software can not be covered.
 In the case of special requirements for the security and reliability of a server, it may therefore be necessary to actually have a second, identically configured system as a test environment.

-For several typical and more frequently recurring test cases, checklists should be created that can be executed during testing and which, in addition to the pure documentation of the test, can often also contribute to increasing efficiency and avoiding errors.
+For several typical and more frequently recurring test cases, checklists should be created that can be executed during testing and that, in addition to the pure documentation of the test, can often also contribute to increasing efficiency and avoiding errors.

-All tests should be documented so that they can be retraced at a later date.
+All tests should be documented so that they can be understood at a later date.

 #### One service per server (CIA)